 Construction of the house was started in 1910 and completed in 1911.
 Much of the architectural design was the work of Dr. Mayo himself.
 The home was constructed of stone, reinforced concrete and tile.
 The Zumbro River was dammed to form a lake and to generate electricity for Historic Mayowood Mansion.
 European and Japanese influenced gardens surrounding the Mansion included features .such as a graduated system of eight ponds, a tempietto, pergola, teahouse, various statues and sculptures, “dragon tooth” limestone walls, and a system of concrete and stone steps and walkways.
 Mayo’s home reflected the ideas of the Country Life Movement as it pertained to the 20th Century estate design.

-The History Center of Olmsted County acknowledges and thanks the Olmsted County Master Gardeners for their dedication and their volunteer service to maintain the gardens and keep them available so that they maybe enjoyed by all visitors of the estate.
+The History Center of Olmsted County acknowledges and thanks the Olmsted County Master Gardeners for their dedication and their volunteer service to maintain the gardens and keep them available so that they may be enjoyed by all visitors to the estate.